syl20bnr/spacemacs/README.md

    Or you can set the `dotspacemacs-elpa-https` to `nil` in your dotfile to remove the need to start Emacs with `--insecure` argument.
-You may wish to clear out your `.emacs.d/elpa` directory before doing this, so that any corrupted packages you may have downloaded will be reinstalled.
+You may wish to clear out your `.emacs.d/elpa` directory before doing this, so that any corrupted packages you may have downloaded will be re-installed.

 4. Restart Emacs to complete the installation.

 If the mode-line turns red then be sure to consult the [FAQ][FAQ.org].

-## Installation alongside another configuration

-To try out Spacemacs (or any other Emacs configuration you desire) without having to go through the trouble of backing up you `~/.emacs.d` directory and then cloning the new configuration:
+## Alternate installations

+It may be useful to clone Spacemacs outside Emacs dotdirectory `~/.emacs.d` so you can try Spacemacs without replacing completely our own configuration.
+There is currently two possibilities to support alternative location for Spacemacs configuration.

+### Modify HOME environment variable

+This solution is ideal to quickly try Spacemacs without compromising your existing configuration.

 ```sh
 mkdir ~/spacemacs